Barcelona Hotel Deals

 Gaudi’s most famous design is his unfinished masterpiece, the Sagrada Família - an awe-inspiring Cathedral consisting of a series of towers ascending towards the heavens.
 The base of the building is decorated with detailed stone sculptures and contains the crypt where Gaudi is buried.
 Begun in 1882, construction of the Sagrada Família is estimated to reach completion by 2026, however, you can still visit most parts of this impressive attraction as work continues.

-There are also fine examples of Gothic architecture in the Barri Gòtic (Gothic Quarter) of the old city, where many of the buildings date to medieval and Roman times.
+There are also fine examples of Gothic architecture in the Barri Gòtic (Gothic Quarter) of the old city, one of the best places to stay in Barcelona for lovers of history, where many of the buildings date to medieval and Roman times.
 Barcelona Cathedral, which took over six hundred years to build, has an impressive Gothic façade and allows fantastic views over the city.

-Those attracted by the Mediterranean’s gentle climate will love the city’s beaches – Barcelona Beach was recently voted number one in a top ten city beaches list by the National Geographic and Discovery Channel and many Barcelona hotels overlook this popular spot.
-Parc de la Ciutadella is another must for rest and relaxation – a popular park with a zoo, waterfall, boating lake and much more to enjoy.
+Those attracted by the Mediterranean’s gentle climate will love the city’s beaches.
+Barcelona Beach was recently voted number one in a top ten city beaches list with Barcelona also voted one of the words best beach cities by the National Geographic.

 Museums and Galleries